Skip to main content

 • Represented a publicly-traded UK-based life sciences company in a multi-patent case relating to assays for detecting tuberculosis.

-• Represented one of the largest biotech companies in defending a BPCIA case relating to its launch of a biosimilar to Avastin.
+• Represented a large biotech company in defending a BPCIA case relating to its launch of a biosimilar to Avastin.

 • Represented a National Laboratory in its enforcement of patents relating to lithium-ion battery material at the International Trade Commission.